corndeladmin/tech-docs/src/express/body-and-headers.md

 When we send a request, the headers are available in the backend as `req.headers`.

-When we send a requst with a body, it will be parsed into the `req.body` for us on the backend.
+When we send a request with a body, it will be parsed into the `req.body` for us on the backend.

 ::: code-group